MakingSense/development-guidelines/git-workflow/README.md

 When decisions are made, all that Dimitri has to do is add new commits to his branch, and they will be showing in the PR.
 Platforms like GitHub or Bitbucket will hide comments that are no longer applicable, so be mindful about that!

-In the case where `master` has already advanced again, Dimitri will rebase it again.
+In the case where `main` has already advanced again, Dimitri will rebase it again.
 It's his responsibility that reviewers are watching the actual difference that will be applied to the code, and if the base branch is wrong, then he's lying to his team.

 ## Work is approved: ready to merge